Home » Education » Spring Tree Coloring Page – Pi Inspired

 Use this Tree Outline for Open-ended Art

 This tree outline makes for fabulous open-ended art – spring-themed, season-themed, Pi-themed, fairy-tale-themed… It is amazing how versatile a simple tree outline can be!
 I uploaded PDF files of both of these trees for you to enjoy!
 Both files will print as 8.5×11 inch coloring pages.
-Click on the images below to open the PDF file for printing.
+Click on the images below (you may have to subscribe if you don’t already to access this freebie) to open the PDF file for printing.
 Happy coloring!

 How are you celebrating Pi Day?
 Check out these fun activities: